To build your own Itinerary, click to add an item to your Itinerary basket.

 What is the difference between a Street Meet and a Street Party?

 A Street Party includes a requirement to close the road and take activities onto the highway in front of homes.
 This requires a short application form, public liability insurance, and some additional work in terms of keeping people safe and we can help with this.
 Please read through the guidance below and apply via the link above.
-In order to keep our streets peaceful and happy places, we do not support street parties operating beyond the hours of 9.30pm.
-You also need to make sure your application for a street party is in by 1 April 2023, otherwise your temporary road closure might not be approved in time, and you would not be able to have your street party on a road.
+To keep our streets peaceful and happy places, we do not support street parties operating beyond the hours of 9.30pm.

 Road Closure